Bridgeconn/usfm-grammar/README.md

 var jsonOutput = myRelaxedUsfmParser.toJSON();
 ```

-This mode provides relaxation from checking sereval rules in the USFM specifcation.
+This mode provides relaxation from checking several rules in the USFM specifcation.
 It tries hard to accomodate non-standard USFM markup and attempts to generate a JSON output for it.
 Only the most important markers are checked for, like the `\id` at the start, presence of `\c` and `\v` markers.
 Though all the markers in the input USFM file are preserved in the generated JSON output, their syntax or their positions in the file is not verified for correctness.
-Even misspelled makers would be accepted.
+Even misspelled markers would be accepted.

 > _Caution:_
 > Errors may go unnoticed that might lead to loss of information.
 For example, if the file has mistakenly not given a space between verse marker and verse number, and has `\v3`  the parser in `relaxed` mode would accept it as a separate marker (`v3`) and fail to recognise it is a verse.
 The right (or the hard) thing to do is fix the markup according to the specification.
 We generally recommend using the grammar in the normal (strict) mode.